srinathv/srinathv.github.com/pages/macs_and_hpc.rst

 -------------------

 I like using macports since it really handles package dependencies well.
 I have had great sucess with macport's built GNU compilers.
+I need to investigate when ports use the LLVM vs. the gcc, but other than that most things are clear.
+This is what I have :download:`installed <./files/sv_mp_installed.txt>`.

 Making macports packages defaults